Steam Workshop: Create, Share, and Discover Mods

-Steam is one of the biggest game-oriented digital distribution platforms in the world, with tens of millions of daily accesses.
-It offers gamers the perfect place to get the latest games, and it also helps gaming developers publish their titles and gain recognition.
+Steam Workshop is part of Steam, one of the largest game-oriented digital distribution platforms worldwide.
+Steam attracts tens of millions of users every day.
+It gives gamers a reliable place to find the latest titles.
+It also helps developers publish their games and gain recognition.

 What is the Steam Workshop?

-The Steam Workshop is completely free to use, and the only real restriction associated with it is your imagination and your gaming library.
+The Steam Workshop is completely free to use.
+Your only real limits are your imagination and your gaming library.

 How to Access Steam Workshop?

-As you know, downloading games and software via Steam is only possible if you have the Steam client installed on your PC.
+As you know, you can only download games and software if you install the Steam client on your PC.

 However, if you choose to access it through your browser, you need to be logged in first.